documaster/documaster-api/v1/endpoints.md

 - `data` (optional)
   - contains the resource to be updated
   - specified attributes will **replace** the existing value
+  - setting collection-based attributes this way may be an expensive operation; consider using "add" under such circumstances
   - attributes that are not specified will not be modified
 - `update` (optional)
-  - contains a list of (multiple) `add`, `set`, or `remove` actions to be performed on the objects behind an attribute
+  - contains a list of (multiple) `add` and/or `remove` actions to be performed on the resources identified by the attribute
   - `add` (optional)
     - operates on collection-based attributes only
-    - adds the specified resource to the collection
+    - adds the resource with the specified ID to the collection
     - useful for linking Tags to Sections, for example
+    - cannot be used for children of the resource being updated
   - `remove` (optional)
     - operates on collection-based attributes only
-    - removed the specified resource from the collection
+    - removed the resource with the specified ID from the collection
     - useful for unlinking Tags fron Sections, for example
-  - `set` (optional)
+- `flags` (optional)
-    - operates both on collection-based attributes and on single-value attributes
-    - replaces (sets) the attribute value with the specified one
+  - specifies one or more flags requesting additional information
+  - `includeTotal`
+    - retrieves the total amount of results
+    - incurs a performance cost on the Documaster instance
+    - defaults to false
 - `expand` (optional)
   - specifies additional resources to be included in the response
 - `attributes` (optional)
   - specifies the list of attributes to be returned for each resource in the response

 At least one of `data` or `update` must be specified in an update request.

+The same attribute cannot be updated via both `data` and `update`.

+When both `data` and `update` have been specified, the attributes in the `data` element will be set first and the actions specified in `update` will be executed afterwards.

 ### Response